vincentreynaud/resource-gen/README.md

 ## Usage

-`resource-gen` will crawl into the directory tree, strating from the input directory, and retrieve links found in files such as `webloc` and `pdf`.
-In Markdwon, The tree is rendered in a heading hierarchy: The base directory name is printed as h1, its sub-directories as h2, and so on and so forth.
+`resource-gen` will crawl into the directory tree, starting from the input directory, and retrieve links found in files such as `webloc` and `pdf`.
+In Markdown, The tree is rendered in a heading hierarchy: The base directory name is printed as h1, its sub-directories as h2 and so on.

 The generated Markdown is output in the crawled directory.
-Using the `--log` option, you can additionally output a log file to check if there were failures to retrive links during crawl.
+Using the `--log` option, you can additionally output a log file to check if there were failures to retrieve links during crawl.

 ### Command